kdleonard93/Leo_Ledger/README.md

 **Objective**: My journey with the "Personal Finance Tracker" is not just about developing a project; it's about crafting a personal financial assistant.
 This tool, grounded in advanced analytics, aims to provide precise financial health forecasts.
 My goal is to empower not only myself but potentially others as well, enabling more informed decisions about finances.

+I have a demo launched on Render! -> https://leo-ledger.onrender.com/

 **Project Significance**: More than a mere technical endeavor, this project is a deeply personal endeavor aimed at demystifying financial management for a broader audience, ranging from lower-income communities to students, and working professionals.
 Through predictive analytics, my ambition is to boost financial literacy, guiding users to navigate through financial challenges and plan proactively for their future.

 ### **Understanding the Scope**